aws-solutions/generative-ai-application-builder-on-aws/README.md

 -   Rapid experimentation with ability to productionize at scale
 -   Extendable and modularized architecture using nested [Amazon CloudFormation](https://aws.amazon.com/cloudformation/) stacks
 -   Enterprise ready for company-specific data to tackle real-world business problems
--   Integration with [Amazon Bedrock](https://aws.amazon.com/bedrock/) and [Amazon SageMaker](https://aws.amazon.com/sagemaker/) as LLM providers
+-   Integration with [Amazon Bedrock](https://aws.amazon.com/bedrock/) and [Amazon SageMaker AI](https://aws.amazon.com/sagemaker-ai/) as LLM providers
 -   Multi-LLM comparison and experimentation with metric tracking using [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) dashboards
 -   Growing list of model providers and Gen AI use cases